danielgreenberger/RaceCar/RosIntegration/README.md

 - [] Ros launch
 - [] Add implementation-related documentation here or in the c file (for example publisher/listener)
 - [] Add info about ROS launch
+- [] Change RaceCar log prints to a wrapper function/macro and direct all log prints to ROS_LOG
+- [] Add a small section with "Get started" which runs rqt_launch and rqt_console and chooses different launch files
+- [] Add information about TF